vmprotani/natural_language_processor/README.md

 [new_explorer.Rmd](https://github.com/vmprotani/natural_language_processor/blob/master/src/new_explorer.Rmd) | Renders plots showing the most important ngrams coerced from the raw text
 [new_katz_backoff.R](https://github.com/vmprotani/natural_language_processor/blob/master/src/new_katz_backoff.R) | Defines the functions used to run the Katz Backoff Model algorithm

 The rest of the files are from the initial project.
 Once the files above are tested, the rest will be removed.

+A preliminary analysis of the ngrams from the corpus can be found [here](https://vmprotani.github.io/natural_language_processor/).

 ## Credits